Why Do People Not Like Me?

 8. You’re Not Nice

 Remember the movie “Mean Girls?”
 The girls ruled the school by being mean.
 No one really liked them, but everyone feared them.
 Mean people just aren’t popular.
+It might make them feel better but that’s just selfish.
 This is why most people in the political world work so hard to be liked because popularity wins votes.
 Sometimes you may think you’re joking, but others do not understand that type of personality.
 Sometimes jokes have just enough truth to them to offend others.
 Sometimes you’re just in a crappy mood, so you come off as mean.
 If you don’t say hello to your co-workers each morning or wave at a friend as they drive by, some people get offended by these little things.
 It is not hard to be kind.
 Even if you’re in a bad mood, put on a pleasant smile and wave hello at others.

 9. You’re Too Nice